microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fvk-ignore-unused-resources``: Avoids emitting SPIR-V code for resources defined but not statically referenced by the call tree of the entry point in question.
+- ``-fvk-invert-y``: Inverts SV_Position.y before writing to stage output.
+  Used to accommodate the difference between Vulkan's coordinate system and DirectX's.
+Only allowed in VS/DS/GS.
 - ``-fvk-stage-io-order={alpha|decl}``: Assigns the stage input/output variable
   location number according to alphabetical order or declaration order.
 See `HLSL semantic and Vulkan Location`_ for more details.